-In light of the ongoing situation with the Corona Virus, the committee has taken the decision to suspend all choir practice until the end of March, where the situation will be reviewed.
+In light of the ongoing situation with the Corona Virus, the committee has taken the decision to suspend all choir practice until we’re instructed otherwise, when the situation will be reviewed.
 The situation is fluid and is changing daily so as a committee we will continue to monitor based in the Govt advice.
 Whilst this decision was a difficult one, we thought it is was the socially responsible thing to do as we are in the midst of a unprecedented global event.
 This decision, we feel is in the best interests of our choristers, patrons, families and friends.
 Thank you for your understanding.

 After many years, and having raised many thousands of pounds for The Choir, Al. has finally handed over the ledger.